-The interest rate risk increased on the assets side - explained by increased exposure on bonds (mainly Romanian government bonds - ROMGB - in RON); this is partially offset by decrease in interest rate curve in RON as compared to 31.12.2019; the net reserve has similar value as compared to last year.
-Currency risk is driven by the gap between liabilities and assets in EUR, its decrease being explained by the reduced gap as compared to end of 2019 Property risk is based on the volume of land and buildings (mainly, for own use).
+The interest rate risk increased is explained by significant increase of IR curve on RON; this had also a significant impact on the value of bonds, triggering the decrease of own funds.
+The net reserve increased as well.

+Currency risk is driven by the gap between liabilities and assets in EUR, its increase being explained by the higher gap as compared to end of 2020.
+Property risk is based on the volume of land and buildings (mainly, for own use).

-Conterparty default risk SCR split on submodules is the presented below:
+Counterparty default risk SCR split on sub modules is the presented below:

-Counterparty default risk module - all values in RON 31.12.2020 31.12.2019 Counterparty default risk 60,641,440 59,944,483 Type 1 exposures 51,030,742 48,885,572 Type 2 exposures 12,106,249 13,811,596 Diversification of counterparty default risk module -2,495,551 -2,752,685
+Counterparty default risk module - all values in RON 31.12.2021 31.12.2020 Counterparty default risk 70,898,740 60,641,440 Type 1 exposures 58,968,304 51,030,742 Type 2 exposures 14,810,968 12,106,249 Diversification of counterparty default risk module -2,880,532 -2,495,551

-The aggregation between the two submodules was performed according to EIOPA methodology.
-Moreover it should be mentioned here that for counterparty default type 1, the company uses simplified calculations (risk mitigating effect of reinsurance estimated according to article 107 of Delegated Act).
+The aggregation between the two sub modules was performed according to EIOPA methodology.
+Moreover, it should be mentioned here that for counterparty default type 1, the company uses simplified calculations (risk mitigating effect of reinsurance estimated according to article 107 of Delegated Act).